HuDaQian/easy_rxmvvm_plugin/README.md

   - `external`: Uses an external file (either the default path or a file you pick).
 If the file does not declare a suitable lifecycle class, it falls back to the builtin strategy (reuse or generate).
 Imports are computed as package imports when possible, otherwise relative.
 - Duplicate detection: With `globalDuplicateCheckEnabled` on, the extension fails early if a generated filename already exists anywhere in the workspace (excluding `route_lifecycle_state*.dart`, which uses reuse/suffix logic instead).

+**Generate Component Widget** (`easy-rxmvvm-plugin.generateWidget`)
+- Context-menu command on folders or `.dart` files.
+Prompts for a component name, then generates a widget based on `templates/appwidget.dart.tpl`.
+- ViewModel handling: choose to create a new ViewModel file or use an existing one via placeholders (imports and creation call are inserted or left as TODOs accordingly).
+- Naming rules: respects input containing `widget` or `component`; otherwise defaults to `_widget.dart`.
+Optional `_viewmodel.dart` is generated when creating a new ViewModel.
+- Route lifecycle: not included for widgets; no `FFRoute` content.
+- Duplicate detection: same global check applies; generation aborts if target filenames already exist when enabled.

 **Add Route Lifecycle State** (`easy-rxmvvm-plugin.addRouteLifecycleState`)
 - Adds a `route_lifecycle_state.dart` from the template into the target directory.
 - If a same-named file exists globally and is reusable (contains a class extending a `State<...>` lifecycle), it is reused and no new file is created.
 Otherwise, the extension generates `route_lifecycle_state_2.dart`, `route_lifecycle_state_3.dart`, etc., to avoid conflicts.